-After we finished lunch and began the walk back to campus, Tonsor broached a related topic.
+After we began the walk back to campus, the mood settled and Tonsor broached a topic related to the one we had probed over lunch.
 "You'd be interested in a book I'm working on, Mr. Whitney.
 It's about equality.
 Remarkably, there has been no systematic historical exploration of the idea of equality in recent times.
 This, despite the ridiculous overproduction of monographs!
 Yet historians have failed to provide an account of the development of the idea of equality.
 I argue that this notion -- equality -- has provided the key signature of the modern world.
 No idea has played a larger role in the history of the past two or three centuries than that of equality."

 "When it comes to equality," I said, "it seems everyone nowadays embraces some form of trickle-down Marx."